baoweb/modx-queeg/README.md

 # MODX Queeg
-Queeg is a simple MODX Extra that provides a **one click** access to MODX Resources from a website to it's manager.
+Queeg is a simple MODX Extra that provides a **one click** access to MODX Resources from a website to its manager.

 Queeg works together with [MODX Queeg Chrome Extension](https://chrome.google.com/webstore/detail/modx-manager-switch/pchmcecidlmiajanecgkibndaoabncke)!